TMC-CSharp/tmc-c.github.io/pages/teachers_guide.md

 ```
 to the .csproj file's ItemGroup containing other packages.

 Additionally, because the library makes use of beta C# features, the following PackageReference must also be added until C# 9 releases (should be in November 2020).
-This changes the default compiler to newer version.
+This changes the default compiler to a newer version.

 ```csproj
 <PackageReference Include="Microsoft.Net.Compilers.Toolset" Version="3.7.0-2.final">